 The subluxation theory of chiropractic is a pre-scientific idea with a strong streak of vitalism.
 It was born and promoted over a century ago well before the relevant anatomy and physiology was known, before the foundations of modern neurology were built.

-There are many ways of arguing that organ health is not dependent on spinal function.
-For instance, victims of serious spinal injuries are not afflicted with organ failure.
-And nerve roots are actually quite difficult to “pinch” to any meaningful degree in the first place.
+There are many ways of arguing that organ health is not dependent on spinal nerve supply.
+For instance, nerve roots are quite difficult to “pinch” to any meaningful degree in the first place.
 But the main point of this article is that …

 It’s not just that visceral tissues don’t benefit much from the life-giving sauce of spinal nerve root signals — they don’t depend on them at all.
 Only musculoskeletal structures do.
 Bones, muscles, and skin are completely at the mercy of the big bundles of nerves that pass between vertebrae.
 Pinch them hard enough and there’s trouble for sure … but not with an organ.
 Cut a nerve root completely, and you’ll certainly paralyze something … but not an organ.

 Spinal nerve roots do not directly “hook up” to organs with a single direct and exclusive connection.
 Those connections are somewhat indirect and highly redundant — much like the blood supply to most tissues — and the neural supply the organs do get is weirdly unimportant, kind of like your tonsils.3 In fact, organs can be transplanted without hooking them up to any nerves at all!

 The body’s organs are innervated primarily by autonomic nerve ganglia and plexuses located outside the spinal column, supplied largely by autonomic cranial and sacral nerves that pass through solid bony openings and by preganglionic spinal cord fibers.
 The very important vagus nerves traverse openings in the base of the skull and travel down to supply thoracic and abdominal organs.
 Overlapping autonomic nerve supply from many directions and sources, along with chemical, hormonal, and circulatory factors, assures function of the body’s organs, unaffected by a segmental dysfunction (subluxation) and independent of spinal nerves that are designed primarily to supply musculoskeletal structures.

 Organs pretty much run themselves, with just a little bit of optional signalling from mostly non-spinal nerves.
 Our general health is also regulated (in a big way) by hormone signalling through the fluids of the body, which is also entirely independent of spinal nerve function.

 Spines and their nerves are remarkably unimportant in terms of keeping a sack of organs running smoothly.